IFCanovas/TFM-Crimes-in-Madrid/README.md

 https://public.tableau.com/profile/isabel1894#!/vizhome/GraphicsAnalysis/OtherCrimes?publish=yes

 Anyway, I have uploaded the file (and the graphic data) to git hub (GraphicsAnalysis.twb) where I get some importants ideas...

+Finally, there is a web, where you can find a summary about the proyect and its conclusions: https://ifcanovas.github.io/

+Thank you for reading this. :-)